Immunisation education

 Education requirements for COVID-19 vaccination

-Whilst Medical Practitioners (GPs) and Registered Nurses do not need to work under the authority of a SASA, as they can independently order and administer vaccines, it is highly recommended they complete the short WA supplementary module which outlines specific WA information not captured in the Australian Government COVID-19 vaccination training program.
+Whilst medical practitioners (GPs) and Registered Nurses do not need to work under the authority of a SASA, as they can independently order and administer vaccines, it is highly recommended they complete the short WA supplementary module which outlines specific WA information and processes.

 3) VaccinateWA training module (WA Health staff only)